trungnguyenw4/frontend-deployment/README.md

 ### Deployment
 After I have fully built those functions, I created a CORS policy that allows my backend service to communicate with my frontend one.

 Next step, I need to let this frontend service know about my previously deployed backend service on Azure ['https://fontendservice.azurewebsites.net/' ].
-After the final pull request of this version successfully merged to the main Branch on GitHub, I can start delpoying this project to AWS.
+After the final pull request of this version successfully merged to the main Branch on GitHub [https://github.com/trungnguyenw4/frontend-deployment], I can start delpoying this project to AWS.

 Link to my deployed app: [https://main.d31rt24o4jlzps.amplifyapp.com/home]